Harriet Druker, MSc, MBA

 Dr. Tony Krentz, Ph.D.

-Tony Krentz joined PreventionGenetics in 2011 as a Human Molecular Geneticist.
+Dr. Krentz joined PreventionGenetics in 2011, and currently serves as a Laboratory Director and Chief Operating Officer (COO).
 Tony has played a key role in developing and validating NextGen Sequencing tests at PreventionGenetics.
 During his tenure he has been the director of R&D, NextGen Sequencing, and Specimen Processing departments.
 As COO he works with the President to develop strategic plans, set priorities, and allocate resources to achieve company goals.
-Tony Krentz received his PhD in Molecular, Cellular, Developmental Biology and Genetics from the University of Minnesota.×
+Dr. Krentz received his PhD in Molecular, Cellular, Developmental Biology and Genetics from the University of Minnesota.×

 Dr. Robert Steiner, MD